-Qualitative (a) - Views of BOD on system to reduce Liquidity Risk Disclosure - Methods used to measure Liquidity Risk - Liquidity risk management system , , , - Policies and processes for mitigating Liquidity Risk.
-Bank is maintaining the ratios mentioned in the Bangladesh Bank guideline considering all the relevant factors, policies and procedures to mitigate Liquidity , , , , , , , , , , , , , , , , , , , , Risk.
-A brief discussion on the emergence of those ratios and their interpretation is stated in the following part: - Dags 35 of 43

-In the aftermath of the financial crisis of 2008-09, the Basel Committee of Banking Supervision (BCBS) emphasized on a program of sustainability revising its existing guidelines with a goal to promote a more resilient banking sector through further restructuring of the existing approach by strengthening global capital and liquidity rules within the global regulatory framework.
+Qualitative a) Views of BOD on system to reduce Liquidity Risk disclosure - Methods used to measure Liquidity Risk - Liquidity risk management system - Policies and processes for mitigating Liquidity Risk.
+Bank is maintaining the ratios mentioned in the Bangladesh Bank guideline considering all the relevan factors, policies and procedures to mitigate Liquidity Risk.
+A brief discussion on the emergence of those ratios and their interpretation is stated in the following part: In the aftermath of the financial crisis of 2008-09, the Basel Committee of Banking Supervision (BCBS emphasized on a program of sustainability revising its existing guidelines with a goal to promote a more resilient banking sector through further restructuring of the existing approach by strengthening global capital and liquidity rules within the global regulatory framework.
 BCBS proposed two liquidity ratios in December 2009 i.e. 1.
 Liquidity Coverage Ratio (LCR) and 2.
-Net Stable Funding Ratio (NSFR).
+Ne Stable Funding Ratio (NSFR).
 Following that Bangladesh Bank vide its BRPD Circular No-07 dated March 31, 2014, declared the road map for implementing the Revised Regulatory Capital Framework for banks in line with Basel III in Bangladesh starting from the year 2015.
 According to the revised road map issued vide BRPD Circular No. 18/2014, from January 2015 and onwards Banks have to maintain a standard LCR and NSFR, the minimum standard of which is defined by Bangladesh Bank.
-Prior to LCR and NSFR, Cash Reserve Ratio (CRR), Statutory Liquidity Reserve (SLR), and Advance Deposit Ratio (ADR) were grossly used as benchmark parameter of measuring a bank's liquidity in most of the countries.
-But in the wake of financial crisis due to the limitations, as well as ineffectiveness of those ratios, the BCBS suggested more reforms in the liquidity measures like LCR and NSFR which are more relevant with the structure and mix of Bank's balance sheet as well as funding.
-For the LCR, the stock of high quality liquid assets is compared with expected cash flows over a 30 day stress scenario.
+Prior to LCR and NSFR, Cash Reserve Ratio (CRR), Statutory Liquidity Reserve (SLR), and Advance Deposi Ratio (ADR) were grossly used as benchmark parameter of measuring a bank's liquidity in most of the countries.
+But in the wake of financial crisis due to the limitations, as well as ineffectiveness of those ratios the BCBS suggested more reforms in the liquidity measures like LCR and NSFR which are more relevan with the structure and mix of Bank's balance sheet as well as funding.
+For the LCR, the stock of high quality liquid assets is compared with expected cash flows over a 30 days tress scenario.
 The expected cash outflows are to be covered by sufficient liquid, high quality assets.
-It aims to ensure that a bank maintains an adequate level of unencumbered, high-quality liquid assets that can be converted into cash to meet its liquidity needs for 30 calendar days.
+It aim to ensure that a bank maintains an adequate level of unencumbered, high-quality liquid assets that can be converted into cash to meet its liquidity needs for 30 calendar days.
 The minimum standard set by BB is that LCR shall be greater than or equal to 100.
 On the other hand, the NSFR compares available funding sources with funding needs resulting from the assets on the Balance Sheet.
 Like the LCR, the NSFR calculations assume a stressed environment.
-It aims to limit over-reliance on shortterm wholesale funding (mostly interbank) during times of abundant market liquidity, increase stability of the funding mix, encourage better assessment of liquidity risk across all on- and off-balance sheet items, and promotes funding stability.
+It aim to limit over-reliance on short-term wholesale funding (mostly interbank) during times of abundant market liquidity, increase stability of the funding mix, encourage better assessment of liquidity risk across all on- an off-balance sheet items, and promotes funding stability.
 The minimum standard set by BB is that NSFR shall be greater than 100.
-Quantitative (b) - Liquidity Coverage Ratio: 238.89% Disclosures - Net Stable Funding Ratio (NSFR): 121.89% - Stock of High quality liquid assets: BDT 13,718.48 Crore - Total net cash outflows over the next 30 calendar days: BDT 5,742.58 Crore - Available amount of stable funding: BDT 39,343.77 Crore - Required amount of stable funding: BDT 32.277.72 Crore
+Quantitative b) Liquidity Coverage Ratio : 238.89% Disclosures Net Stable Funding Ratio (NSFR): 121.89% Stock of High quality liquid assets: BDT 13,718.48 Crore • Total net cash outflows over the next 30 calendar days: BDT 5,742.58 Crore Available amount of stable funding: BDT 39,343.77 Crore Required amount of stable funding: BDT 32,277.72 Crore (The above ratios and balance are stated as per position of December 31, 2024)